exploretoolsonce/gemma-image-text-extractor/README.md

-# Image Text Extraction with Gemma
+# Text from Image Extraction with Gemma

 This project uses the Gemma model through Ollama to extract text from images and identify highlighted text.